brucou/cycle-state-machine-demo/README.md

 particular user interfaces.
 They have long been used for embedded systems, in particular for safety-critical software.

-**TO COMPLETE with article from atlantic : today software are systems, whose complexity is over our capacity to handle it, and we need to change how we handle that complexity**

 We will use a real case of a multi-step workflow (the visual interface however has been changed, but the logic is the same).
 A user is applying to a volunteering opportunity, and to do so navigate through a 5-step process, with a specific screen dedicated to each step.
 When moving